 Maternal Mortality Ratio

 Life expectancy at birth is just over 52 years.
-In 2010, the estimated infant mortality rate was 88 deaths per 1,000 live births, and approximately 14 percent of children die before the age of 5 (143 deaths per 1,000 live births.)
-And with an adult prevalence rate of 3.7 percent, Nigeria faces a severe HIV and AIDS epidemic.
+In 2012, the estimated infant mortality rate was 78 deaths per 1,000 live births, and 12.4 percent of children die before the age of 5 (124 deaths per 1,000 live births).
+And with an estimated adult prevalence rate of 3.1 percent in 2012, Nigeria faces a severe HIV and AIDS epidemic.

 MEASURE Evaluation in Nigeria

-MEASURE Evaluation has been working in Nigeria since early 2000, with a wide breadth of activities and a highly skilled in-country staff.
+MEASURE Evaluation began working in Nigeria in 2000 with a wide breadth of activities and a highly skilled in-country staff.
 “Nigeria is unique among MEASURE Evaluation’s country portfolios, because it has been among the largest portfolios in scope and has such diverse activities,” said Stephanie Mullen, MEASURE Evaluation’s Country Focal Person for Nigeria.
 “We work in a lot of different health areas, collaborating with several ministries and a variety of partners.”